ryukirisame/pomodoro/README.md

 # pomodoro
-A google chrome extension with timer facility and allows to add notes and do work in your own personal sessions.
+A google chrome extension with timer facility to do work in your own personal sessions and allows to add notes.